Does your therapist use AI?

 And ask for what you want.
 It’s up to you.

-“Notes that write themselves.” —Mentalyc
+“Notes that write themselves.” —advertising slogan (Mentalyc)

 Why I choose to do my own paperwork.
-It’s the unexciting, solo part of a therapist’s job.
-AI can summarize dialogue, analyze patterns, write treatment plans, and even diagnose you.
-Writing my own summaries and plans requires me to think about you between sessions.
-Sometimes I have to think really hard and read and consult with colleagues.
+Paperwork (between sessions) is the unexciting, solo part of my job.
+AI can summarize your words, analyze patterns, write treatment plans, and even diagnose you.
+Doing that myself requires me to think about you between sessions.
+If AI did that, I would reduce the time & energy spent thinking about you.
+I would be less engaged.
+So I choose to do my own paperwork.

 Questions: